Kidev/Qt-AppImage/README.md

 ## Example usage

-The easiest way to make the folder of `qt_install` compatible is to use the Qt features.
+The easiest way to make the folder of `install_folder` compatible is to use the Qt features.
 Here is a typical CMakeLists.txt that works perfectly for Linux, and handles:
 - C++ sources (*.cpp *.h *.hpp *.hxx...)
 - QML files (*.qml) grouped in a module